Oneflow-Inc/libai/docs/source/tutorials/Distributed_Configuration.md

 #### **Tensor Parallel + Pipeline Parallel for 2D Parallel Training on 8 GPUs**

 In this example, 8 GPUs will be split into **4 stages**, each stage contains **2 GPUs** as a **group**.
 And different layers in the model will be put on different stages automatically for pipeline parallel training.
-The weight of the layers be put on the specific stage will be split into 2 parts for tensor parallel training within the group.
+The weight of the layers put on the specific stage will be split into 2 parts for tensor parallel training within the group.

 ```python
 from .common.train import train